How to Grow Figs

 **If you put a large fig tree variety in a small space, you will have to do heavy pruning, which can cause poor fruiting.
 So make sure you give your fig tree variety the space it needs from the very beginning so that you can get the BEST harvest possible.

 **Fig trees need at least 8 hours of sunshine per day to ripen the fruit.
 In cold areas, plant figs on the south side of your house.
 Try to avoid early-morning and late-evening winter sunshine if you can.

 How to Plant Fig Trees:

 **Figs have a wide-ranging root system.
 Dig a hole at least 3 times as wide as the rootball.

-**Begin training the plant to a bush form by cutting off the upper 1/3 of the fig at planting time.
+**If you can more of a bush than a tree, begin training the plant to a bush form by cutting off the upper 1/3 of the fig at planting time.
 Doing this will force new sprouts to come out near the ground.
 When the new sprouts have grown 18 inches, cut off the tips to induce even more sprouting.